 But preventing asthma isn't as simple as avoiding antibacterial soap, having a big family or spending time on the farm.
-For one thing, there are a number of microbes — such as respiratory syncytial virus (RSV) — that may cause asthma rather than prevent it.
+For one thing, a number of microbes — such as respiratory syncytial virus (RSV) — may cause asthma rather than prevent it.
 In addition, infections that might help prevent asthma can cause a number of other health problems.
 The type of germ isn't the only factor that plays a role, either.
 The severity of an infection and when the infection occurs during childhood also appear to matter.

 More research is needed to understand exactly how childhood germ exposure might help prevent asthma.
 What we do know is that in children with asthma, exposure to germs is likely to do more harm than good.

 See more Expert Answers